-The Literature concentration reflects the changing and dynamic landscape of literary studies and offers you the opportunity to study and learn U.S. and international literatures.
+The Literature concentration reflects the changing landscape of literary studies and offers you the opportunity to study and learn U.S. and international literatures.
 You’ll be able to:

 - Understand the formation of “literature,” including an historical overview of the development of British and American literatures, as well as an in-depth study of literary genres, such as poetry, drama, and narrative.